skx/kilua/README.md

 kilua was written by [Steve Kemp](https://steve.kemp.fi/) and features many updates and additions compared to the original project:

+* Complete handling for UTF-8 and multi-byte text.
 * The ability to open/edit/view multiple files
    * This is done [via buffers](#buffers).
 * The addition of an embedded Lua instance.